Please read these Terms and Conditions carefully, they form an important part of the contract for the World Challenge Programme.

 12.5.
 Throughout the course of the Programme various meetings and training will be provided to which the Challenger must attend.

-13.2.1.
-The Customer and Challenger’s information refers to a combination of information such as name, contact details, travel preferences and special needs/disabilities/dietary requirements that are supplied to us, including social preferences, interests and activities and any information about other persons that the Customer represents (such as those on the Customer's booking).
+13.2.
+The Customer and Challenger’s information refers to a combination of information such as name, contact details, travel preferences and special needs/disabilities/dietary requirements that are supplied to us.
 When the Customer and Challenger request information from us, contact us (and vice versa), make an application, use our website(s)/apps, link to or from our website(s)/apps, connect with us via social media and any other engagement we or our business partners have with the Customer, information is collected by us.
 We will update this information whenever we can to keep it current, accurate and complete.

 13.3.1.
 For the purpose of providing the Customer with our services, including flights, Programme, security, incident/accident management or insurance, etc., we may disclose and process information outside the UK/EEA.
 In order for the Challenger to travel abroad, it may be mandatory (as required by government authorities at the point(s) of departure and/or destination) to disclose and process information for immigration, border control, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
-Some countries will only permit travel if we provide advance passenger data (for example Caricom API and US secure flight data).
-These requirements may differ depending on the destination and the Customer and Challenger are advised to check.
+Some countries will only permit travel if we provide advance passenger data.
 Even if not mandatory, we may exercise our discretion to assist where appropriate.

 13.3.3.
 To provide the Programme and ensure that it runs smoothly, we need to use information such as name and address, special needs, dietary requirements, etc. Please be informed that we must pass it to our suppliers, including airlines, hotels and transport companies; we may also supply it to security or credit checking companies, and to public authorities such as customs and immigration.

 13.3.4.
 Information (such as health or religion) may be considered “sensitive personal data” under the Data Protection Act 1998.
-We collect it to provide our services, cater to the Customers’ needs or act in the Customers' interest, and we are only prepared to accept sensitive personal data on the condition that we have positive consent.
-By booking with us the Customer also agrees for their insurers, their agents and medical staff to exchange relevant information and sensitive personal data with us in circumstances where we/they need to act on the Customer or Challenger’s behalf or in the interest of passengers or in an emergency.
+We collect it to provide our services, cater to the Customers’ needs or act in the Customers interest, and we are only prepared to accept sensitive personal data on the condition that we have positive consent.
+By booking with us the Customer also agrees for their insurers, their agents and medical staff to exchange relevant information and sensitive personal data with us in circumstances where we/they need to act on the Customer or Challenger’s behalf in an emergency.

-If the Customer or Challenger does not agree to Our Use of their Information above, we cannot engage/do business with them or accept their application.
+13.3.5.
+If the Customer or Challenger do not agree to Our Use of their Information above, we cannot engage/do business or accept the application.

-13.6.1.
-Outside the European Economic Area (EEA), data protection controls may not be as strong as the legal requirements in the UK.
+13.3.7.
+Foreign Controls.
+Outside the European Economic Area (EEA), data protection controls may not be as strong as the legal requirements in the UK

-13.8.
-To ensure that we carry out the Customer’s instructions accurately, improve our service and for security and fraud, we may review, monitor and/or record: (1) telephone calls; (2) activities using CCTV in and around our premises; (3) transactions and activities at all points of contact; and (4) web, social media and app traffic, activities, etc. All recordings and derivative materials are and shall remain our sole property.
+13.6.
+To ensure that we carry out the Customer’s instructions accurately, improve our service and for security and fraud, we may review, monitor and/or record: (1) telephone calls; (2) activities using CCTV in and around our premises; (3) transactions and activities at all points of contact (including but not limited to face to face contact); and (4) web, social media and app traffic, activities, etc. All recordings and derivative materials are and shall remain our sole property.

-13.9.
-We have taken all reasonable steps and have in place appropriate security measures to protect Customer and Challenger information.
+13.7.
+Security Statement.
+We have taken all reasonable steps and have in place appropriate security measures to protect personal information.